 Embryo Transfer: Finally, as the embryos, as screened and hatched using laser technology, they are ready for transfer.
 The embryologist now has to load the embryo into the transfer catheter.
 Further, he has to help the IVF specialist in Delhi to carry out the transfer.
 The entire process has to be monitored by the embryologist to ensure that the healthy embryos reach their destination.

 Embryo Freezing/Cryopreservation: The job of the embryologist does not end with the completion of the IVF treatment cycle.
 He also has to look after the surplus embryos formed during the cycle.
 A typical IVF cycle yields multiple embryos though only one or two are used for transfer.
 The remaining healthy ones are not discarded bur frozen or cryopreserved for subsequent cycles.

 Embryologists are trained experts who get better with experience.
 A couple looking for the right IVF specialist in Delhi should make sure that it has a qualified, in-house embryologist.
-His services are essential to the success of the cycle as well as making sure that they have a healthy baby.
+His services are essential to the success of the cycle as well as to making sure that they have a healthy baby.

-Gaudium IVF is a reputed IVF centre where patients can avail end-to-end infertility solutions at affordable cost.
+Gaudium IVF is a reputed IVF centre where patients can avail end-to-end infertility solutions at an affordable cost.
 The clinic has a team of infertility experts and qualified embryologists to ensure that it offers a high IVF success rate.

 For getting a second opinion from the expert infertility specialist in Delhi, Dr. Manika Khanna, get an appointment today.